PennyLaneAI/pennylane/doc/development/plugins.rst

 which should be sufficient for most plugin devices.
 This requires that a TOML-formatted configuration file is defined for your device.
 The details of this configuration file is described :ref:`the next section <device_capabilities>`.
 The default preprocessing program will be constructed based on what is declared in this file if provided.
-Note that the you should still override :meth:`~.devices.Device.setup_execution_config`.

 Alternatively, you could override the :meth:`~.devices.Device.preprocess_transforms` method with a completely customized implementation.